pyflosic/BibTex-Keys-for-FLO-SIC-papers/README.md

-This reprository indlucdes a not complete list of FLO-SIC relevant articles.
+This reprository includes a not complete list of FLO-SIC relevant articles.